rwalker1501/Cultural-Epidemiology/read_me.txt

 *************************
-Epidemiology of culture data analysis v.2.0
+Epidemiology of culture data analysis v.1.1
 By Richard Walker & Camille Ruiz

-For information email richard.walker@epfl.ch or rwalker1501@gmail.com
 *************************

 *****************
 Purpose
 *****************
-This repository contains the code and data necessary to reproduce the results contained in the paper, "Diffusion of cultural innovation depends on demography: testing an epidemiological model of cultural diffusion with a global dataset of rock art sites and climate-based estimates of ancient population densities" by Richard Walker, Anders Eriksson, Camille Ruiz, Taylor Howard, and Francesco Casalegno.
+This repository contains the code and data necessary to reproduce the results contained in the paper, "Stabilization of cultural innovations depends on population density: testing an epidemiological model of cultural evolution against a global dataset of rock art sites and climate-based estimates of ancient population densities" by Richard Walker, Anders Eriksson, Camille Ruiz, Taylor Howard, and Francesco Casalegno.

 The parameters for each analysis are contained in an "experiment parameters" file.
 By modifying these parameters users can run new analyses without modifying the code.

 The code provided here is designed to analyse the relationship between parietal rock art and estimates of climate and genetics derived estimates of population density from  Eriksson 2012 and Timmermann 2016 (see references section of the paper).

-With minor modifications the same code can be used to analyse  other categories of artifact, and other population estimates
+With minor modifications the same code can be used to analyse  other categories of artefact, and other population estimates

 *******************
-Implementation
+Requirements
 *******************

-The code is implemented in Python 2.7
+Running the code requires Python 2.7 and the following packages:

+collections
+copy
+csv
+datetime
+gc
+json
+math
+matplotlib
+mpl_toolkits.basemap
+numpy
+os
+pandas
+re
+scipy
+sys

 *******************
 Usage